 5. In 2017 Patterson Heights recycled about 125 tons of yard waste, which equates to 376 cubic yards of landfill space.
 This yard waste was turned into compost.

 6. In 2017 Patterson Heights recycled 90 tons of leaves, which equates to 360 cubic yards of landfill space.
 The leaves, too, were turned into compost.

 In case you don’t care to do the math, little Patterson Heights saved a local landfill from using a space 27 feet long by 27 feet wide by 27 feet deep just last year.
 Add to that almost 30 tons of mixed recyclables picked up by Valley Waste.

 Getting back to Pennsylvania, why would the State pay people to recycle?
 Unfortunately, land that is available for landfills is not limitless.
 And most of the people in Pennsylvania don’t particularly want a landfill in their backyard.
 It is in the interest of the State, and of course, the people of the State, to limit the amount of trash that goes into landfills.
 Luckily, paper and cardboard are among the things that are most easily removed from the trash stream, and among the things that take up the most space.

 Now, Pennsylvania is not going to send us a check each time we fill a box.
 They will however, pay us back in grant money once we can demonstrate a track record of having a successful recycling program.
 We can then use the grant money for a new leaf machine, a rotating brush for sweeping and cleaning the roadways, upgrades to the playground—many things that can be used to maintain and enhance the beauty of our community.

-So watch for the boxes, which we hope to have delivered in the next couple of weeks.
-They will be located behind the Borough Building, and you can drive up to them from 7th Street.
+Please take advantage of this great opportunity to recycle, for all the reasons listed above.
+The retrievers are located behind the Borough Building, and you can drive up to them from 7th Street.
 If you have any questions at all, feel free to call the Borough office at (724) 846-0677, or email the office at email@example.com.